tr-ace/4x4-macropad/README.md

 ## Parts List

 - The case is 3D printable comprised of 3 pieces, designed in Fusion 360, and printed on a BambuLabs P1S printer.
+They are printed in various colors of PLA filament.
 There are no screws, as everything is press-fit.
 See [./Code/](./Code/) for the STL files
 - The PCB was designed in KiCad, and manufactured by PCBWay.com.
 See [./KiCad/](./KiCad/) for the KiCad files.
 - [Linear MX Switches](https://www.amazon.com/dp/B0D7QW8SQ9?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
 - [Blank, Rainbow Mixed Keycaps](https://www.amazon.com/dp/B0CQ2WGP2N?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)